Richmond SPCA Critter Camp and Humane Education COVID-19 Policies & Precautions

-Daily Temperature Checks Campers and counselors will receive temperature checks upon arrival to camp each day.
-Anyone with a temperature of 100.4+ degrees, will not be allowed to stay for camp.
-A list of questions related to the current health of campers and their families will be asked each week.
+- Counselors and campers will receive temperature checks upon arrival to camp each day.
+Anyone with a temperature of 100.4+ degrees will not be allowed to stay for camp.

-- Bring and use their own water bottle
+- Bring and use their own water bottles

-- Wash or sanitize hands as they arrive to camp and as needed throughout the day
+- Wash or sanitize their hands throughout the day

 - Stay home if they are experiencing acute respiratory illness